rodrigocmoreira/sms-sender-infobip/README.md

-An proof of concept using infobip as a sms sender.
+A proof of concept using infobip as a sms sender.